Who of us isn’t looking to spend less and save more money?

 23. Cut back on drinks at dinner.

 As delicious as that glass of wine or cocktail is at dinner, they’re charging you a huge premium on that drink.
-Exchanging an alcoholic drink for tea or even water is an easy way to cut costs.
+Exchanging an alcoholic drink for tea or even water is an easy way to spend less and save more money.

 24. Stop paying late fees.